k-e-s-h-a-v/face-recognition/README.md

 * numpy
 ## algorithum used:
 * haarcascade frontalface
-### Simple and very intuitive set of programs \n can be easily implemented as smart attandance system without physical contact !!
+### Simple and very intuitive set of programs
+can be easily implemented as smart attandance system without physical contact !!